Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

 # W6: The Forensics Process
 ## The Investigative Methodology
 ### Differences between Conventional and Digital Forensics
-**Conventional forensics** is built on top of Locard's Exchange Principle.
+**Conventional forensics** is built on top of **Locard's Exchange Principle**.
-This principle says that every contact leaves a trace.
+This principle says that every contact leaves a trace, because it results in an exchange of physical material.
 When there is physical contact, there is indeed an exchange of physical material.

 In theory, one might be able to cover digital tracks, and someone could actually